thelink2012/gta3sc/README.md

 This is a script compiler/decompiler and a library for manipulating the so called [GTA3script](http://www.gtamodding.com/wiki/SCM_language) language, which was used to design the mission scripts of the 3D Universe of the series.

 This branch is a complete rewrite of the codebase, it is **very incomplete**!
+Please switch to the **master branch** for the stable codebase.

 The goal of the rewrite is manifold:

  + Provide a simple and clean codebase.
  + Provide a modular library based architecture.